pcardotatgit/automation_lab_challenge/README.md

 # automation lab challenge

-Backend simulator for the Threat Hunting automation lab.
+ for the Threat Hunting automation lab.

-This application is a tiny flask API server , plus an http request client, used for REST API trainings.
+This application is a tiny REST API lab infrastructure which simulates real security solutions.

+As student you will go to a Threat Hunting operation you have to automate in order to go as fast as possible.

+The Backend simulator is python flask API web server.
+As student you have to run python http request client which automates your operations.

 The web server exposes REST APIs and JSON results.
-Students have to customize the http client in order to query the server and parse result.
+As Student you have to customize the http client in order to query the API server.
+And you have to parse the result in order to extract malicious objects and block them.

-The server simulates a few real REST Servers.
+The server simulates completely some REST Security Servers from authentication and query perspective.
+You have to use the correct product API calls according to their documentation and the simulator answers you extact simimal answers as the real solutions.

-It is PrePackaged for windows machines to make installation very fast ( 5 Minutes )
+The package in this repo is PrePackaged for windows machines to make installation very fast ( less than 5 Minutes )

 But it Can be installed on Mac or Linux through standard python installation